General Business, Management & HR Issues

 MyRA: How the new IRA works

-If you listened to the State of the Union address last month, you heard President Obama unveil a new type of retirement savings plan called "myRA."
-MyRA is a savings vehicle designed to serve people whose employers do not provide access to a retirement plan.
+If you listened to the State of the Union address in January, you heard President Obama unveil a new type of retirement savings plan called a "myRA."
+A MyRA is a savings vehicle designed to serve people whose employers do not provide access to a retirement plan.
 How exactly does it work?

 Washington Tax Update